-No. 19 Michigan beats No. 14 Iowa 10-3
+No. 10 Florida beats No. 7 Auburn 24-13 at Swamp

 BATON ROUGE, La.
 (AP) — Joe Burrow became the first LSU quarterback to eclipse 300 yards passing in four straight games and threw for five touchdowns against Utah State.

-Burrow completed 27 of 38 passes for 344 yards and was intercepted once on a tipped pass before being replaced by Myles Brennan on LSU’s second series of the fourth quarter.
-Burrow also rushed for 42 yards and touchdown.

-Burrow has completed 78.3 percent of his passes for 1,864 yards and 22 touchdowns through five games as he remains on pace to threaten most LSU single-season passing records.
+Burrow completed 27 of 38 passes for 344 yards and was intercepted once on a tipped pass before being replaced by Myles Brennan in the fourth quarter.
+Burrow also rushed for 42 yards and a touchdown.
+He has completed 78.3 percent of his passes for 1,864 yards and 22 touchdowns through five games.

 Justin Jefferson caught two scoring passes for LSU (5-0).
 His second TD on a 39-yard throw was the completion on which Burrow surpassed 300 yards.
 Burrow’s other TD strikes went to Derrick Dillon, JaMarr Chase and tight end Thaddeus Moss.